Skip to Main Content

 Why Would You Get a Legal Separation Instead of a Divorce?

 Divorce is a nasty word that pierces the ear and conjures up images of volatile conversations, yelling, screaming, and shouting, and an endgame where no one is really “happy” with the outcome.
 Family law matters like divorce proceedings, trial separations, and child custody matters are filled with emotion.
 Trying to “go it alone” is a recipe for disaster.
+Divorce often evokes images of heated arguments and unhappy endings.
+It’s an emotionally charged process that can be overwhelming to handle alone.
+However, there is an alternative: legal separation.
+This option can be preferable for couples who want to avoid the stigma of divorce or keep the possibility of reconciliation open.
 Our lawyers have the legal knowledge, courtroom experience, and successful trial record to assist you through the litigation or separation process.

 An Alternative Path to Divorce – Legal Separation